What kind of audio studio do you own? Can I record vocals or instruments?

 How should I export my video files?

-AAF is preferred, OMF if necessary.
-I will not accept .MOV files for audio import as this is not an appropriate delivery file for audio post.
+AAF only.
+I will not accept .MOV files for audio import as this is not an appropriate delivery file for audio post production.

 Please make sure:

-- DOUBLE CHECK your desired frame rate and timecode.
+- DOUBLE CHECK your desired frame rate.
 You should let me know what you’re expected values are just so I can triple check on my end.

 - Your tracks are named and organized.
 If you have two mics for an actor please place them together in your video timeline (meaning one directly above the other) and name one, “Actor Name – Boom,” and the other “Actor Name – Lav,” etc.